 Save and close the file.
-Restart the apache service for the changes to take effects:
+Restart the apache service for the changes to take effect:

-Akaunting will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/ or http://server-ip and complete the required the steps to finish the installation.
+http://server-ip-address and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

-Congratulation’s!
+Congratulations!
 You have successfully installed Akaunting.
 Thanks for using this tutorial for installing Akaunting online accounting software on CentOS 7 systems.
-For additional help or useful information, we recommend you to check the official Akaunting web site.
+For additional help or useful information, we recommend you to check the official Akaunting website.